Last updated: June 18, 2026

 You are pregnant

-Ask your Medicaid office, clinic, WIC office, or local I-Smile program for help finding dental care.
-I-Smile connects children and pregnant women with dental and community resources.
+Ask your clinic, WIC office, or local I-Smile coordinator for help finding dental care.
+Tell the dental office you are pregnant when you schedule.

 You are uninsured